gudmar/BrickGameI/planning/ForTomorrow.md

   + Player default position moved more to center

+TESTS:
+  - Problem that initially enemy tank was placed staticly, now randomly, and tests are not written with thought that tanks will be placed dynamicly.
+Solution to tank.currentTank = ENEMY_TANK

 * Maze:
   - When game won, and enter pressed on pawn on, old pawn does not diappear